A Channel-Triggered Backdoor Attack on Wireless Semantic Image Reconstruction: Simulation Results

 \subsubsection{Robustness Across Datasets and Model Bandwidth Ratio}

 This experiment evaluate the robustness of the CT-BA across different datasets and model bandwidth ratios over an AWGN channel.
 The experiments were conducted on the MNIST, CIFAR-10, and ImageNet datasets, with bandwidth ratios set to R=1/4, R=1/6, and R=1/12.
 For the backdoored model, the main task was trained and tested at an SNR of 15 dB, while the backdoor task was trained and tested at an SNR of -15 dB.
-The clean model was trained and tested exclusively on the main task at an SNR of 15 dB for comparison.
+The benign model was trained and tested exclusively on the main task at an SNR of 15 dB for comparison.

-As shown in Table \ref{tab:Dataset_Bandwidth_performance}, the main task reconstruction quality ($\mathrm{PSNR_m}$) closely aligns with the clean model performance ($\mathrm{PSNR_b}$), with a maximum deviation of $\Delta_{\mathrm{PSNR}}\leq3.07~\mathrm{dB}$ (CIFAR-10, bandwidth ratio $R=1/12$).
-Nevertheless, the semantic difference between them is negligible ($\Delta\mathrm{CA-AEVC}=0.07\%$, CIFAR-10, $R=1/12$), which indicates that the backdoor attack effectively maintains the SemCom quality of the normal task while introducing no detectable semantic confusion due to the attack functionality.
+As shown in Table \ref{tab:Dataset_Bandwidth_performance}, the main task reconstruction quality ($\mathrm{PSNR_m}$) closely aligns with the benign model performance ($\mathrm{PSNR_c}$).
+Nevertheless, the semantic difference between them is negligible, which indicates that the backdoor attack effectively maintains the SemCom quality of the normal task while introducing no detectable semantic confusion due to the attack functionality.

-Furthermore, the backdoor task achieves significantly higher reconstruction quality in all tests.
+Furthermore, the backdoor task achieves higher reconstruction quality in all tests.
 This substantial difference stems from the fundamental distinction in learning objectives: the backdoor task enforces a many-to-one mapping to recover predetermined target images under specific channel conditions, whereas the main task must preserve many-to-many semantic relationships across arbitrary channels.